bahrus/json-merge/README.md

 </script>
 ```

+To see the component in action, take a look at the demo for [billboard charts](https://www.webcomponents.org/element/bahrus/billboard-charts).

 However, if global variable json_merge_allow_json_without_script_tag is set to true, then the JSON can go right inside the \<json-merge\> tag.

 ## Referencing \<json=merge\>.